Updated April 2021.

 These tobacco farm tours are fun destinations to see something completely different.
 When you arrive, one of the workers will walk you through a tobacco field to see the plant before cutting.
-Next, you go into the leaf drying area, usually a large barn where the leaves are hung to dry on beams attached on the roof.
-Finally you are taken to an area where one of the workers explains the tobacco rolling process.
+Next, you go into the leaf drying area, usually a large barn where the leaves are hung to dry on beams attached to the roof.
+Finally, you are taken to an area where one of the workers explains the tobacco rolling process.

 Delicious Cuban cocktails and beer are served at a cost of U.S.$2 to U.S.$2.5 each, and you can sample cigars.
 I think the drinks are deliberately strong to induce you into buying more cigars.
 By the time you leave you are best friends with the farmers and everyone has a great time.

 Remember, you can legally bring back up to $100 in goods from Cuba, for personal use, into the U.S. so take advantage!
 Another benefit is that tobacco purchased at the plantations is genuine.
 Make sure to stay away from people in big cities like Havana offering you cigars.
 Tobacco from anywhere other than authorized suppliers is probably counterfeit.

 Explore the Valley on a Horse